navuxneeth/SmolCam/README.md

 ### 1. High-Level Project Overview

 SmolCam is a mobile application for Android that simulates a camera interface with manual controls and image filters.
 It's designed to provide a tactile, retro-inspired user experience.
-The application has three main screens:
+The application has four main screens:

 -   **Main Camera Screen (MainActivity)**: The primary interface where users can adjust camera settings, apply filters, and pretend to take pictures.
 -   **Gallery Screen (GalleryActivity)**: A screen that displays a collection of pre-defined images in a staggered grid.
 -   **Image Viewer Screen (ImageViewerActivity)**: A fullscreen viewer to see gallery images up close, with pinch-to-zoom functionality.
+-   **Settings Screen (SettingsActivity)**: A screen that allows users to customize the app's theme and view credits.

 The project is built using Kotlin, the modern, recommended language for Android development.
 It uses the standard Android SDK components and a few third-party libraries for enhanced functionality.
 The build system is Gradle.